 Science- We are assessing kinds of waste produced in the classroom, and plans to help minimize waste.
 We finish our culminating project THIS WEEK.
 Feel free to provide input to your child if he/she is sharing in their design process.
 Please review and send in any materials you might have to contribute to this project.
 Thank you kindly for your support.

 Religion- We will continue to embrace our Catholic faith in all that we do, aligning with the liturgical calendar (our Lent season) and Religious Education.
 We will focus on deepening our understanding of the season of Lent.
 We will continue to integrate chapel visits each week, while also focusing on building community grounded in Christ.

 Note: Year 2 Kindergarten students will have the benefit of starting french one year early, with our grade ones.

-Dance/Drama- dance is covered by Mr. Dorion
+Dance/Drama- covered by Mr. Dorion

 Visual Arts/ Music- We will continue our faith-filled music as part of our daily growth together.
 We aim to incorporate visual arts very week, to align with the grade 1 expectations.